Submit request or call to make an appointment.

-Babies with pulmonary atresia may get some blood to their lungs by a different way such as a patent ductus arteriosus (PDA).
+Babies with pulmonary atresia may get some blood to their lungs by a different way, such as a patent ductus arteriosus (PDA).
 Doctors may give medicine to keep the PDA open until a baby with pulmonary atresia goes to surgery.
 In addition, pulmonary atresia may occur with or without a ventricular septal defect (VSD).
 If a baby does not have a VSD, the condition is called pulmonary atresia with intact ventricular septum (PA/IVS).
-Babies with PA/IVS have a small right ventricle and may have coronary artery abnormalities. .
+Babies with PA/IVS have a small right ventricle and may have coronary artery abnormalities.

 Pulmonary atresia makes babies look blue (cyanotic) because not enough blood flow to the lungs.

-The specialists at Norton Children’s Heart Institute — the leading providers of pediatric heart care in Louisville and Southern Indiana — can help your child with pulmonary atresia.
+The specialists at Norton Children’s Heart Institute, affiliated with the UofL School of Medicine — the leading providers of pediatric heart care in Louisville and Southern Indiana — can help your child with pulmonary atresia.

-The board-certified and fellowship-trained specialists at Norton Children’s Heart Institute, affiliated with the University of Louisville, have the skill and experience to provide a precise diagnosis and develop a customized treatment plan for you and your child.
+The board-certified and fellowship-trained specialists at Norton Children’s Heart Institute have the skills and experience to provide a precise diagnosis and develop a customized treatment plan for you and your child.

 Most babies with pulmonary atresia show symptoms during the first few hours of life.
 However, in some babies, symptoms do not show up until a few days after birth.